Lumi-supercomputer/LUMI-training-materials/docs/paow-20260511/index.md

 `lumi_c_after.sh` and `lumi_g_after.sh` scripts instead, but first edit them to use one of your projects.

 ### AMD

 See the notes at each session.

-Files for the exercercises can be downloaded as either a [bzip2-compressed tar file](https://462000265.lumidata.eu/paow-20260511/files/LUMI-paow-20260511-Exercises_AMD.tar.bz2) or an [uncompressed tar file](https://462000265.lumidata.eu/paow-20260511/files/LUMI-paow-20260511-Exercises_AMD.tar) and are also archived on LUMI as either the bzip2-compressed tar file `/appl/local/training/paow-20260511/files/LUMI-paow-20260511-Exercises_AMD.tar.bz2` or
-    an uncompressed tar file `/appl/local/training/paow-20260511/files/LUMI-paow-20260511-Exercises_AMD.tar`.
+Files for the exercises can be downloaded as either a [bzip2-compressed tar file](https://462000265.lumidata.eu/paow-20260511/files/LUMI-paow-20260511-Exercises_AMD.tar.bz2) or an [uncompressed tar file](https://462000265.lumidata.eu/paow-20260511/files/LUMI-paow-20260511-Exercises_AMD.tar) and are also archived on LUMI as either the bzip2-compressed tar file `/appl/local/training/paow-20260511/files/LUMI-paow-20260511-Exercises_AMD.tar.bz2` or an uncompressed tar file `/appl/local/training/paow-20260511/files/LUMI-paow-20260511-Exercises_AMD.tar`.

 There is no guarantee though that the software that is referred to on the system, will be there forever or will still work after an update of the system.